wendikristine/documentation-template/README.md

 # Welcome to the CCLA's Resource Guide

-Here is a lovely description of the CCLA.
+Here is a lovely description of your computing center.

+## Summary of Resources

+Include a concise summary of what is available to users.

 ## Features of this Guide